 • Brace – A knee ranger can be used to limit movement while your quadriceps tendon heals.

-If your quadriceps tendon pain do not respond to 3 months of conservative treatment, surgery may be an option.
+If your quadriceps tendon pain does not respond to 3 months of non-surgical treatment, surgery may be an option.
 Another reason for surgery would be if there is a complete rupture of the tendon off its anchor sites.

 Surgery is performed via arthroscopy (keyhole surgery) to remove the damaged tissue and/or repair the quadriceps tendon.
-After surgery rehabilitation is crucial to restore the tendon’s normal function and to strengthen all the muscle around the knee.
-Without rehabilitation there is a very high risk of re-injury to the quadriceps tendon.
+After surgery, rehabilitation is crucial to restore the tendon’s normal function and to strengthen all the muscles around your knee.
+Without rehabilitation, there is a very high risk of re-injury to the quadriceps tendon.

 Also known as